Study Abroad Program Overview

 , is an extensive complex of 20th-century architecture occupying its own grounds on the western edge of Madrid.
 It accommodates the vast majority of facultades

-.
-The UCEAP Study Center is located on the Somosaguas campus, a smaller facility that also houses the Facultad de Ciencias Políticas y Sociales
+and the UCEAP Study Center.
+There is also a smaller Somosaguas campus that houses the Facultad de Ciencias Políticas y Sociales

 Test Drive Your Future